 As a key strategy for preventing homelessness, Washington must provide more protections for renters to help keep them in their homes.
-Reforming the eviction process to increase the time a tenant has to pay the rent will significantly reduce evictions and homelessness, while also reducing court costs and attorney's fees accrued from the eviction system.
+Reforming the eviction process to allow tenants more time to catch up on late rental payments will significantly reduce evictions and homelessness, while also reducing court costs and attorney's fees accrued from the eviction system.
 Additionally, limiting tenancy termination notices to legitimate business reasons will protect tenants from housing discrimination, retaliation, and displacement.